 Wilson, L., Healing Ourselves, L.D.
 Wilson Consultants, Inc. 1995, 2000, 2003, 2007.

-For a list of about 500 journal articles, click on Hair Analysis References.
+For a list of about 500 medical journal articles about hair mineral testing, please go to Hair Analysis References.